indgy/refind-bsd-black/README.md

 ![Simulated screenshot of the theme](screenshot.png)

-A mash-up of various black rEFInd themes to include the BSD OS icons and nicer version of the tools icons.
+A mash-up of various black rEFInd themes to include the BSD OS icons.

 If anything is missing let me know where to find it or submit a PR.